 is a sign of a problem with the

-heart?s electrical system.
-It means that the heart's natural pacemaker is not
+heart’s electrical system.
+It means that the heart's natural pacemaker isn't

 working right or that the electrical pathways of the heart are disrupted.
 In

-severe forms of bradycardia, the heart beats so slowly that it does not pump
+severe forms of bradycardia, the heart beats so slowly that it doesn't pump

 enough blood to meet the body's needs.
 This can cause symptoms and can be life-threatening.